Analyzing Options Media Group (OTCMKTS:OPMG) & Harte Hanks (NASDAQ:HRTH)

 Risk and Volatility

-Options Media Group has a beta of 0.53, indicating that its stock price is 47% less volatile than the S&P 500.
-Comparatively, Harte Hanks has a beta of 1.73, indicating that its stock price is 73% more volatile than the S&P 500.
+Options Media Group has a beta of 0.53, meaning that its share price is 47% less volatile than the S&P 500.
+Comparatively, Harte Hanks has a beta of 1.73, meaning that its share price is 73% more volatile than the S&P 500.

 Summary